ros-realtime/roscon-2023-realtime-workshop/README.md

 1. `cd` into this repository.
 2. `docker/start`

-This should start the Docker container and it wll mount this repository into the `/code` directory inside the container.
+This should start the Docker container and it will mount this repository into the `/code` directory inside the container.
 As a result, changes to the repository in the host will be reflected in the container.